 HistoryDuring colonial times, the area that's now known as Hell’s Kitchen was mostly rural and lined with farmhouses.
 The Great Famine in Ireland drastically changed the demographics and geography of this pastoral part of the island of Manhattan.
 Fleeing hunger and economic trouble, Irish immigrants settled on New York City's busy docks along the Hudson River.
 Before the outbreak of the American Civil War, Hell’s Kitchen was already dominated by Irish families.
 The working-class residents were primarily employed in the rail and maritime industries that thrived in the rapidly changing Manhattan.
 Tenements and shantytowns defined the dense waterfront neighbourhood for decades.
 Although it brought some economic prosperity, the Prohibition era also criminalized the district.
 Underground saloons and bars played a key role in the social scene in Hell’s Kitchen during this part of the early 20th century.
 The end of World War II marked a gradual change in the character of Hell’s Kitchen.
 Gentrification has revived many declining and neglected sectors of the neighbourhood.
 Old warehouses, factories and shops were converted to condominiums and apartments to accommodate the growing middle class in Manhattan.
-Since the 1980s, Hell’s Kitchen has been a hot spot for exciting nightlife for young professionals in the Big Apple.
+Since the 1980's, Hell’s Kitchen has been a hot spot for exciting nightlife for young professionals in the Big Apple.
 Click to book your Hell's Kitchen Food tour and Central Park Stroll.